Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/goldenpath_series/gp_module_one.md

 </details>

- If we are a client, we call a server RPC.
+If we are a client, we call a `ServerRpc`.
+A [`ServerRpc`](../advanced-topics/../../advanced-topics/message-system/serverrpc.md) can be invoked by a client to be executed on the server.

  <details open>
 <summary>Click to show/hide the Code.